International-Data-Spaces-Association/IDS-G/Glossary/README.md

 ### IDS Sandbox
 The projects that are in the first grade according to the criteria defined in [IDS Graduation Scheme](https://github.com/International-Data-Spaces-Association/idsa/tree/main/graduation_scheme)
 See [projects page](https://github.com/International-Data-Spaces-Association/idsa/blob/main/graduation_scheme/Projects.md).

+### IDS Portfolio of Building Blocks
+Is the catalog of building blocks that lists various components and frameworks that are developed according to IDS principles.

 ### IDSA-TSC
 The IDSA Technical Steering Committee.